How The Acorns Aggressive Portfolio Helped Me Start Saving More Money

 Some context: A cross-country career move from New York City to Los Angeles was starting to evaporate my savings.
-I moved to Los Angeles in 2017, excited to grow my career prospects in digital media.
+I moved to Los Angeles in 2017, excited to grow my career prospects.

 At the time, I had a great job working with great people for (what seemed like) a great company.

 I aspired to grow my career in that company with skills and a creative playbook valuable to other, bigger companies in the same industry.

 As a perpetual networker, my job at the nexus of digital content and advertising was a fast-paced and thrilling one: I planned and executed collaborative ideas for major advertising partners, creating crucial advertising revenue for a website I had helped build years earlier.

 Los Angeles, to me, seemed like the center of that industry.
 The company I worked for was one of a handful of players figuring out how to do branded content the right way on mediums like Facebook, YouTube, and Snapchat.